*-Quantizations of Fourier-Mukai transforms: Introduction

 It is instructive to compare our setup to the analogous problem in algebraic geometry.
 Quantizations of schemes can be approached in two ways.
 We can either consider quantizations geometrically in terms of stacks of algebroids as above, or we can look at deformations categorically as deformations of a dg enhancement of the category of coherent sheaves.
 Similarly a Fourier-Mukai transform for schemes can be studied either geometrically through its kernel or categorically as a functor between dg categories (the equivalence of the two approaches follows from derived Morita theory \cite{toen-morita} and the uniqueness of enhancements \cite{orlov-lunts}).

 This dualism fits with the generalized deformation proposal of Bondal \cite{bondal-mpi}, Bondal-Orlov \cite{bondal.orlov-icm}, and Kontsevich-Soibelman \cite{ks-ncgeometry}, according to which the primary object to deform should be a dg enchancement of the category of coherent sheaves.
 In concrete terms the dualism can be expressed as follows.
 Algebroid stack deformations of a scheme are controlled by its Hochschild cochain complex.
-A Fourier-Mukai equivalence between two schemes induces a quasi-isomorphisms between their Hochschild cochain complexes.
+A Fourier-Mukai equivalence between two schemes induces a $L_{\infty}$ quasi-isomorphism between their Hochschild cochain complexes \cite{keller-invariance}.
 This motivates Theorem~A in the algebraic setting.
 This categorical interpretation of Theorem~A is somewhat deficient since neither its statement nor its proof give an indication on how the deformed dg categories can be realized geometrically.
 A direct geometric approach to proving Theorem~A for schemes was given in the recent work \cite{A}.

 Unfortunately there are serious difficulties with the categorical approach in the analytic context.
 The category of coherent sheaves on a complex manifold $X$ is not a subtle enough invariant of $X$ (see \cite{verbitsky}) and so its derived category does not carry enough information.
-Even if we choose to work with the more flexible coherent derived category we encounter the problem that the derived Morita theory is not available in analytic settings.
+Even if we choose to work with the more flexible coherent derived category we encounter the problem that the derived Morita theory is not available in analytic setting.
 It is possible that one can overcome this problem by replacing the coherent derived category with a larger category, or by simultaneously considering the derived coherent categories of $X\times Y$ for all test analytic spaces $Y$.

 In this paper, we concentrate on the geometric approach.
-It needs to be suitably modified to fit the analytic settings: roughly speaking, the class of deformations must be restricted to match the local nature of function theory.
-This restriction (which is vacuous in algebraic settings) is encoded in the notion of a $*$-quantization described in Section~\ref{ssec:star_quantizations}.
+It needs to be suitably modified to fit the analytic setting: roughly speaking, the class of deformations must be restricted to match the local nature of function theory.
+This restriction (which is vacuous in the algebraic setting) is encoded in the notion of a $*$-quantization described in Section~\ref{ssec:star_quantizations}.
 The class of $*$-quantizations is very natural from the geometric point of view; it is equivalent to the conditions imposed in \cite{NT-holo,PS,KS,KSarxiv}.